 The site passed to the County Council in February 1930, and the majority of the buildings were demolished.
 A new bus station was built on the site with the only remaining trace from the gaol being the building that became the bus station offices, and the high wall at the back of the site.Page Top

 The main bus station opened in 1934 and was made up of five lanes of bus departure stands running parallel to Commercial Road, each with a row of shelters built from brick and asbestos sheets.
 Bus and coach services in Hereford were run by several main operators and each operator was allocated their own lane of bus stands, with BMMO taking the two lanes nearest the entrance.
 The BMMO timetable book for January 1935 still showed all departures in the City starting at St Peter's Square, so it is unclear exactly when the company started using the site.
+It should also be noted that on Monday 10th December 1934, BMMO sold a number of their service in the Leominster and Kington areas, including routes between Hereford and Kington, to Yeomans Motors of Canon Pyon.

 A new cinema was built on Commercial Road in front of the bus station and this was opened by Associated British Cinemas in January 1938.
 The rear wall of this building backed on to BMMO's part of the bus station and has become a key feature of many Midland Red photographs taken at the site.